 Birding: More than 350 species observed.

-Fishing: All legal fishing methods allowed.
+Fishing: All legal fishing methods are allowed.
 Mornings and evenings are best.
 Ice fishing sometimes in the winter.

 Hiking: In addition to the lake trail, there are several short hikes out to various boardwalks.
-A 1.3 mile walk from the Nature Center leads you to the Gazebo Boardwalk.
+A 1.3-mile walk from the Nature Center leads you to the Gazebo Boardwalk.
 Dam Crest Trail goes across the top of the dam.

-Horseback Riding: Permitted along a shared 8.8 mile trail around the lake.
+Horseback Riding: Permitted along a shared 8.8-mile trail around the lake.
 Horses are not allowed on boardwalks or the Dam Crest Trail.

-Picnicking: Numerous sites are located first come first serve around the park. the Meadowlark Pavilion can be reserved for groups.
+Picnicking: Numerous sites are located first come first serve around the park.
+The Meadowlark Pavilion can be reserved for groups.

-Winter Recreation: Cross country skiing and snowshoeing when there is adequate snowfall.
+Winter Recreation: Cross-country skiing and snowshoeing when there is adequate snowfall.
 Great chance to ice fish near Denver, conditions permitting.

 Another metro area lake and state park is Cherry Creek Reservoir, located about thirty miles south.